ondrejsika/digitalocean-training/README.md

 DigitalOcean is a developer's cloud.
 We make it simple to launch in the cloud and scale up as you grow – with an intuitive control panel, predictable pricing, team accounts, and more. -- DigitalOcean

-### Digital Ocean vs Others
+### DigitalOcean vs Others

-- Digital Ocean vs AWS, GCP, Azure
+- DigitalOcean vs AWS, GCP, Azure
-- Digital Ocean vs Linode, Hetzner Cloud
+- DigitalOcean vs Linode, Hetzner Cloud
-- Digital Ocean vs hosting
+- DigitalOcean vs hosting

-## Digital Ocean Structure
+## DigitalOcean Structure

 ### Users